This topic describes how to work with the following free-floating objects:

 To insert pictures as free-floating objects:

-1 Select Picture from the Insert menu, or click the Insert Picture button .
-The Select Picture dialog box is displayed.
+the Insert Picture button .
+The Select Picture dialog box

 2 Select an image file.